swisspedhealth/swisspedhealth.github.io/information_patient_involvement.md

 ## Do I have to contribute?

-No, while we encourage patient and family involvement, we never expect any time from patients or their families.
+We encourage patient and family involvement, but we do not expect all patients or their families to contribute.
-Therefore, dedicated patient representitives generously contribute their attention to meet with doctors, scientists, and management to ensure that patient involvement is continously considered to help us build key resources.
+Dedicated patient representatives generously contribute their attention to meet with doctors, scientists, and management to ensure that patient involvement is continuously considered to help us build key resources.

 ## Ensuring Openness and Fairness